cloudmesh-community/sp20-516-246/notebook.md

 # Notebook Rhonda Fischer sp20-516-246

+## Week 17 5/4/20 - 5/9/20
+* :+1: Integrated shell programs into spark.py
+* :+1: Finalized and submitted documentation

 ## Week 16 4/27/20 - 5/3/20
-* :o2: Integrating shell programs into spark.py
+* :+1: Integrating shell programs into spark.py
 * :+1: Updated shell programs to use with new cluster setup, including upgrading Spark to 2.4.5